Claudia Octavia: Claudius' remarriage and the rise of Nero

 Political concerns, including the need to dissuade further challenges to his legitimacy, motivated Claudius to remarry.
 Several candidates were proposed by his advisors; they included his former wife Aelia Paetina and Lollia Paulina, a wealthy noblewoman who had been married to Caligula for a short time.
 In 49, Claudius instead married Agrippina the Younger, daughter of the popular general Germanicus and also a descendant of Augustus.
 Germanicus was Claudius' older brother, making Agrippina Claudius' niece and Octavia's first cousin.
 The law prohibiting such a marriage was changed in order to proceed.

 Agrippina had a son, Lucius Domitius Ahenobarbus from her first marriage to Gnaeus Domitius Ahenobarbus.
 In 50, Claudius adopted Lucius, who changed his name to Nero Claudius Caesar Drusus Germanicus.

-Agrippina played an active role in politics through her influence on Claudius.
+Agrippina played an active and effective role in politics through her influence on Claudius; She controlled everything and everyone.
 She had Octavia's fiancé Silanus publicly accused of incest with his sister; he was forced to resign from his position of praetor and commit suicide.
 Suetonius reports the latter occurring on the same day as Claudius and Agrippina's marriage.
 She then had Octavia betrothed to Nero, who was additionally made an heir to Claudius.
 The marriage between Octavia and Nero was arranged in 48 and formalised in 53; the close connection to the marriage between Agrippina and Claudius shows that the union was primarily of political significance.
 To address the problem that they were now legally brother and sister, Octavia was first adopted into another patrician family.